Liabilities Corporate Directors Canada

 For this article, we focus on corporations only.
 Of course, if you want to know more about these business types, you may read the following article:

 You could register a corporation federally or provincially.
 If you read the above article, you will learn more about the differences.
-While the current article focuses on federal corporations, the concepts apply to the provincial ones to a great extent.
+While the current article focuses on federal corporations, the concepts apply to the provincial ones significantly.

 A shareholder is someone who owns shares of the company.
 Shares could be voting or non-voting.
 Hence, shareholders with voting shares may appoint directors of the company.
 In general, directors oversee the well-being of the corporation.
 They also review the financial reports, appoint the officers of the company, and more.
 Of course, the responsibilities of directors could vary from one corporation to the other.